Skip to main content

 ]

-if not current_user.is_authenticated and request.path not in ["/login"]:
+if not current_user.is_authenticated and not any(

 next_url = request.url